wagnersza/package-builder/README.md

 generated to construct the package development environment.
 Then build command is executed
 and the build results are extracted.

-After the build, you can test the package inside a new docker container only using the
+After the build, you can test the package inside a new docker container only
-parameter --test.
+using --test parameter.

 > now is only suported for Mac OS, and RPM packages
 > suggestions, issues and pull requests are welcome.